calaldees/blog/recipies/veg.md

     * celery
     * about half as much water
 * blend slightly to thicken base, but only a little bit, we don't want it pureed
+* Serve with seedy tasty bread and butter